Extension groups between atoms and objects in locally noetherian Grothendieck category: Bass numbers

 is the minimal injective resolution of $M$.
 Note that $E^{0}(M)=E(M)$.

 By considering Theorem \ref{Thm:atominj} (\ref{item:atomindecinj}), we can define Bass numbers from the viewpoint of atoms as a generalization of Bass numbers defined by Bass \cite{Bass63}.

-\begin{Def} Let $\mcA$ be a locally noetherian Grothendieck category, $\alpha$ be an atom in $\mcA$, $M$ be an object in $\mcA$, and $i$ be a nonnegative integer.
-Define the $i${\em -th Bass number} $\mu_{i}(\alpha,M)$ of $M$ with respect to $\alpha$ as the cardinal number satisfying
+\begin{Def} Let $\mcA$ be a locally noetherian Grothendieck category, $\alpha$ an atom in $\mcA$, $M$ an object in $\mcA$, and $i$ a nonnegative integer.
+Define the $i$\emph{-th Bass number} $\mu_{i}(\alpha,M)$ of $M$ with respect to $\alpha$ as the cardinal number satisfying

 \end{Def}